 While independent contractors are not subject to the same restrictions as employees, hiring illegal immigrants as independent contractors is no panacea, even if they are true independent contractors and not misclassified employees (see Blog #3).
 Knowingly hiring illegal aliens as independent contractors is illegal.
 Independent contractors must furnish a Form W-9 to prospective employers, which in turn requires them to have a social security number or tax ID number.
 If a vendor furnishes no W-9, the employer must withhold federal taxes from any payments, which will eventually let IRS weed out the violators.
 And it is foolhardy to hire an independent contractor who lacks liability insurance and workers’ compensation insurance – likewise difficult to procure without proper tax identification.

 As the calendar flips to 2023 there seems to be no solution on the horizon.
 The work force can only be supplemented by immigrant labor if the political will to facilitate it can be found in Washington.
 My wish for the construction industry in the new year is that comprehensive immigration reform overcomes partisan politics and becomes a reality.
-When we turn on the evening news and see the mass of migrants on our southern border, we should try to see opportunity – and not the kind seen by Republican lawmakers who would turn the public perception that the Biden Administration is solely responsible for this chaos into political capital for 2024.
+When we turn on the evening news and see the mass of migrants on our southern border, we should try to see opportunity – just not the kind seen by Republican lawmakers looking to reap political capital from the public perception that the Biden Administration is solely responsible for this chaos.